wp-plugins/nextgen-facebook/readme.txt

 .ngfb-buttons iframe { max-width:none; }
 `

+<a name="facebook-wistia"></a>
+= Q. Why doesn't Facebook embed my videos from Wistia? =

+Sharing URLs for Wistia videos are only available from a password protected Wistia API.
+You can find your Wistia API password from the Wistia Account Dashboard, under API Settings.
+You must define the `NGFB_WISTIA_API_PWD` constant in your WordPress `wp-config.php` file with your API password.
+For example (replace the stars with your API password):

+`
+define('NGFB_WISTIA_API_PWD', '****************************************');
+`

+After defining the `NGFB_WISTIA_API_PWD` constant, Facebook, Twitter, Google+, etc. will be able to correctly include and play these videos.

+<a name="google-testing-tool"></a>
+= Q. What about Google Search and Google Plus? =

+Google reads the Open Graph meta tags as well, along with other "structured data markup" on your webpage.
+You can see what Google picks up from your webpages by using it's [Rich Snippets Testing Tool](http://www.google.com/webmasters/tools/richsnippets).
+Use the "Author Link URL" and "Publisher Link URL" options on the NGFB settings page to have Google associate author profiles with your search results.

+<a name="linkedin-open-graph"></a>
+= Q. Does LinkedIn read the Open Graph tags? =

+According to LinkedIn's [Setting Display Tags for Shares](https://developer.linkedin.com/documents/setting-display-tags-shares) information page, they use three of the Open Graph tags (title, description, and url).

+<a name="w3c-validation"></a>
+= Q. The W3C Markup Validation Service says "there is no attribute '<em>property</em>'". =

+The Facebook / Open Graph meta *property* attribute is not part of the HTML5 standard, so the [W3C Markup Validator](http://validator.w3.org/) is correct in throwing up an error.
+In practice though, this incorrect attribute is completely harmless -- social sites (Facebook, Google+, etc.) look for it and don't care if it's part of the standard or not.
+If you want to address the W3C validator error, you'll have to change the DOCTYPE of your website to XHTML+RDFa (an example follows).
+The DOCTYPE definition is usually located in the `header.php` file of your theme.

+`
+<!DOCTYPE html PUBLIC "-//W3C//DTD XHTML+RDFa 1.0//EN" "http://www.w3.org/MarkUp/DTD/xhtml-rdfa-1.dtd">
+`

+<a name="dupe-profile-fields"></a>
 = Q. Why are there duplicate Facebook / Google fields on the user profile page? =

 NGFB Open Graph+ adds a "Facebook URL" and "Google URL" field to the profile page.
 If you already have another plugin that adds these fields to the profile page (under different names), you can tell NGFB to use these other field names instead.
 You can also remove or change the description of these additional fields (changing "Google URL" to "Google Link" for example).
 See the "Rename or Add Profile URL Fields" section in the [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) tab for additional information.